danielaaz04/salaryprediction/README.md

 I also used label encoding in categorical features to be able to make a heatmap.

 I started using Linear Regression as a baseline and selected MSE as a reasonable metric.
-I also tried with a Decision Tree Regressor to check the MSE.

 The following moodels were created:
 -Linear Regression
 -Pipeline with StandardScaler, PCA and Linear Regression.